motozero/build-a-beautiful-easily-extensible-website-in-about-5-mins/README.md

 2. A custom hostname purchsased through a Registrar (like Google Domains, Go Daddy, NameCheap, etc.) or you could ask someone like me if I can set up a custom subdomain on a domain I own.

 3. A DNS resolver.
-I beleive most Domain Registrars can act as a DNS resolver on your behalf.
+I beleive most Domain Registrars provide an Authoritative DNS service.
 I use domains.google.com as my registrar and they provide this service.
-Akamai has a solution called Edge DNS that can do this job just as easily and potentially faster.
+All CDNs provide Authoritative DNS as well.
+For this walkthrough I'll b using Google Domains for this, but you don't have to.

 4. A Command line tool (like Terminal if you're on a Mac like me or Putty if your on Windows), personally I prefer iTerm 2 which is free)